Marco5dev/jsonverse/README.md

     const result = await db.findDataById(id);
     if (result) {
       // ... (rendering logic)
+      // remember if the retreved data contained encrypted data to use
+      // db.decryptData(encryptedData, secretKey)
     } else {
       // ... (not found logic)
     }